thisisnish/streamhub-sdk/README.md

 The full jsdoc documentation can be found at http://livefyre.github.io/streamhub-sdk

-## Content

-`streamhub-sdk/content/content` provides a structured base class to represent any Content on the web.
-Content must only have a `.body`, which is an HTML string.

-    var content = new Content('<p>Hello, world!</p>');
-    c.body; // '<p>Hello, world!</p>';

-Content can also have the following properties:

-* more Content instances in its Array of `.replies`
-* `streamhub-sdk/content/types/oembed` instances in an array of `.attachments`
-* an `.author` object

-Along with the Content base class, this SDK is bundled with:

-* `streamhub-sdk/content/types/livefyre-content`: Content sourced from Livefyre StreamHub
-* `streamhub-sdk/content/types/livefyre-twitter-content`: Tweets sourced from Livefyre StreamHub
-* `streamhub-sdk/content/types/livefyre-facebook-content`: Facebook posts sourced from Livefyre StreamHub
-* `streamhub-sdk/content/types/livefyre-oembed`: oEmbed Content sourced from Livefyre StreamHub

-### ContentViews

-Usually you will want to render Content in a DOMElement using a `streamhub-sdk/content/views/content-view`.

-    var contentView = new ContentView({
-        content: new Content('<p>Hello, world!</p>'),
-        el: document.getElementById('example')
-    });

-By default, this will render Content using the included `hgn!streamhub-sdk/content/templates/content.mustache` template to show the author's avatar and name with the content `.body` and any `.attachments`.

-These other ContentViews are also included:

-* `streamhub-sdk/content/views/twitter-content-view`, a ContentView subclass for rendering tweets.
-This includes the twitter logo and the default template includes twitter's @anywhere intents for viewing the author's twitter profile as well as replying, retweeting, and favoriting the tweet.
-* `streamhub-sdk/content/views/facebook-content-view`, which renders Content with a Facebook logo

 ## Streams

 Streams provide a standard interface to remote sources of Content, and behave like [node.js streams3](http://nodejs.org/api/stream.html#stream_compatibility).